stavroskasidis/MacroFunctions-VanillaWow/README.md

 ## MacroFunctions

-Simple wow addon (1.12) that adds some functions for macro usage.
+Simple addon for vanilla wow (1.12) that adds some functions for macro usage.

 ### Functions added by addon